OctopusDeploy/Architecture/OctopusServer/ConfigAsCode/NamesOrIds.md

 - The conversion work will happen every time you hit Commit
   - Are we concerned about the performance hit?
   - ^ If we measured this and had happy-results, would this concern be squashed?
+- Side by side editing of OCL/UI would be harder to implement
+- We will have to make sure the customer doesn't use anything that looks like an id, or might ever possibly be an id
+   - How do we handle customers who currently have names that look like IDs? (thought he possibility is slim)

 ---
 ## Proposed Alternative 2